celestiaorg/celestia-app/docs/architecture/adr-004-qgb-relayer-security.md

 ## Decision

-The **Synchronous QGB : Universal nonce approach** will be implemented as it will allow us to ship a working QGB 1.0 version faster while preserving the same security assumptions at the expense of parallelization, and custumization, as discussed under the _request oriented design_ above.
+The **Synchronous QGB : Universal nonce approach** will be implemented as it will allow us to ship a working QGB 1.0 version faster while preserving the same security assumptions at the expense of parallelization, and customization, as discussed under the _request oriented design_ above.

 ## Detailed Design